 - Reduce your environmental impact

 - If the land/building is private, you need permission from the owner.

 - If you want to use a public highway, you need to apply for a road closure.
 You will need to complete an application form which you can download from the Event Forms & Guidance page.
-For information or pre-application advice, contact the Traffic and Safety Team on 01225 394041 or firstname.lastname@example.org who will happy to advise.
+For information or pre-application advice, contact the Traffic and Safety Team on 01225 394041 or email@example.com who will be happy to advise.
 For a standard road closure, you can download Form 2 - Street Closures (TPCA) in the documents menu on the Temporary Traffic Regulation Orders page.
 If you require a road closure for which parking is suspended or the nature of the road is changed (for example the direction of traffic flow) you can download Form 3 - Street Closures (RTRA) also in the documents menu on the Temporary Traffic Regulation Orders page.